codebar-ag/laravel-bexio/README.md

 # Optional: Custom cache store for OAuth tokens
 BEXIO_CACHE_STORE=redis

-# Optional: Redirect URL after successful OAuth authentication
+# Optional: Redirect URL after successful OAuth authentication (will redirect to / by default)
 BEXIO_REDIRECT_URL=/dashboard
 ```

-You can retrieve your API token from your [Bexio Dashboard](https://office.bexio.com/index.php/admin/apiTokens).
+You can retrieve your API token or OAuth credentials from your [Bexio Developer Dashboard](https://delveloper.bexio.com).

 For OAuth credentials, you'll need to register your application in the Bexio Developer Portal.